Aimee Morgans' research is on sound, flames and aerodynamics. It aims to make energy generation and transport more environmentally friendly.

-She joined Imperial as a Lecturer in 2007, progressing to Senior Lecturer in 2011, Reader in 2014 and Professor in 2017.
-She has PhD, MEng and BA (starred First) degrees in Engineering, all from Cambridge University.
-She is a former Amelia Earhart Fellow.
+She joined Imperial as a Lecturer in 2007, becoming Senior Lecturer in 2011, Reader in 2014 and Professor in 2017.
+She has PhD, MEng and BA degrees in Engineering, all from Cambridge University.

 She lectures (and is course leader) for the 3rd year undergraduate Fluid Mechanics course.
 She co-leads the Department Athena SWAN committee and recently led the successful Athena SWAN bronze application in the Department of Aeronautics.